-- Acronyms like LOL or ICYMI – these are often inappropriate (in the case of LOL) or better spelled out (in the case of ICYMI).
-They are also easily misunderstood (I knew someone who though LOL meant “lots of love” instead of “laughing out loud.”
+Acronyms like LOL or ICYMI – These are often inappropriate (in the case of LOL) or better spelled out (in the case of ICYMI).
+They are also easily misunderstood (I knew someone who thought LOL meant “lots of love” instead of “laughing out loud.”
 It seems like a small mistake, but it resulted in some hurt feelings when she sent LOL to someone who had just lost their grandfather.

-Sentence fragments – Example: Looking forward to your reply.”
-(More info here) These are used often in speech and are usually ok in informal writing, but they don’t work in formal writing because the subject is of the sentence is missing.
-(I am looking forward to your reply.”
+Sentence fragments – Example: Looking forward to your reply.
+(More info here.)
+These are used often in speech and are usually ok in informal writing, but they don’t work in formal writing because the subject of the sentence is missing. ("I am looking forward to your reply.")

 Instead, keep your focus on:

-- Meeting your audience’s needs and expectations.
+Meeting your audience’s needs and expectations.
 Remember, the receiver of your letter might not be your only audience.
-Other people, particular those above your intended receiver, may also see your letter.
+Other people, particularly those above your intended receiver, may also see your letter.